swimmingly/swimmingly.github.io/_pages/other/overview.md

 The world system, based on weak, mechanical power, cannot suppress people like this.
 Indeed, it awaits them, too.
 Ten can turn the tide of the world, freeing billions to take care of themselves again.

-Living power is the main element of the organizing principle of an individualist distributed state, the felt element.
-The preceding thoughts and the following actions complete it.
+Living power is the felt element of the distributive organizing principle.
+The preceding ideas and the following actions complete it.

 ##### autonomous infrastructure